le3ah/thirsty_plants/README.md

 ### Getting Started

-To run Thirsty Plants on your local machine, navigate to the directory you would like the project to be located in, then execute the following commands in the terminal:
+To run Thirsty Plants on your local machine, navigate to the directory you would like the project to be located in, then execute the following commands (in the terminal):

 ```
 $ git clone git@github.com:le3ah/thirsty_plants.git